Boobae-Vivian/SQL-TASK-1-Employee-Database-Management/README.md

 3. Construct SQL queries to extract specific details:
    - The Name and Age from the 'Staff_Info' table.
    - The ID and Salary from the 'Staff_Salary' table.
-5. Rename the existing tables to 'Employee_Info' and 'Employee_Salary,'
+5. Rename the existing tables to 'Employee_Info' and 'Employee_Salary'
 6. Change the 'ID' columns in both table to 'Employee_ID.'
 7. Alter the 'Employee_ID' columns data types to 'Text' data types
 8. Create a new column named 'Department' in the 'Employee_Salary' table